If you're struggling with lactation, don't worry, mama—these tips to increase your breast milk supply should help.

 Anecdotally, some mamas find that lactation cookies or lactation brownies help.
 You can bake some at home and modify the ingredients to your liking (ie. add more chocolate chips!) or buy pre-made cookies.
 I've tried a few recipes for lactation cookies and my favorite is the recipe from How Sweet Eats.

 If you'd like to get ready-made cookies, you can find them at any store that carries baby products or get them delivered right to your door.

 6. Brew lactation teas.

 Do you like to drink?
 Tea, that is!
 If so, you may want to try out lactation teas.
 The jury is still out about whether or not lactation teas and herbs actually do increase supply levels—research has had varying results.
 But if you enjoy them and it works for you, go for it.

 What if you want to increase your breast milk supply but don't want cookies or teas?

-Galactogogues like Fenugreek, Blessed Thistle and Brewer's Yeast are supplements that can help.
+Galactagogues are herbal compounds that are known to increase milk production, like fenugreek, blessed thistle and brewer's yeast are supplements that can help.
 These herbs can be taken separately or in a combo formulation.
 Fenugreek can have mixed results when taken by itself.
-For some women, it really helps, but for others it may not make a difference or even reduce supply.
+For some women, it really helps, but for others, it may not make a difference or it may even reduce supply.

-Personally, I found the most effective result with the combination of fenugreek and blessed thistle as in Upspring's Milkflow.
+Personally, I found the most effective results with the combination of fenugreek and blessed thistle as in Upspring's Milkflow.
 That along with brewer's yeast capsules really worked for me.

 I'd recommend you try out various options to see what lactation supplements work for you and your body.